microsoft/vscode-docs/docs/csharp/cs-dev-kit-faq.md

 ### Hot Reload icon not appearing after I started debugging

 The debugger only starts a Hot Reload session if the option for Hot Reload is enabled in the C# Dev Kit [debugger settings](/docs/csharp/debugging#user-settings).
-If the option is enabled, it is expected that the Hot Reload icon appear in the bottom bar when debugging:
+If the option is enabled, it is expected that the Hot Reload icon appears in the status bar while debugging:

 ![Hot Reload icon in the bottom bar](images/debugging/hotreload-statusbar.png)

-You can either click on it or can see diagnostic information by opening the **C# Hot Reload** Output window.
-If you don't see none of those, there is a chance that the project is not supported by C# Dev Kit extension, see [Hot Reload supported projects](/docs/csharp/debugging#user-settings).
+You can either click on the Hot Reload icon or can see diagnostic information by opening the **C# Hot Reload** Output window.
+If you don't see either of those, the project may not be supported by C# Dev Kit extension, see [Hot Reload supported projects](/docs/csharp/debugging#supported-.net-apps-and-scenarios).

+### What types of edits are supported with Hot Reload?

+See [Supported code changes](https://learn.microsoft.com/en-us/visualstudio/debugger/supported-code-changes-csharp?view=vs-2022) for a complete list of the supported C# code changes with Hot Reload.